-Ulnar Nerve Entrapment, informally known as cyclist's neuropathy or handlebar palsy, can present with weakness, numbness, tingling, and pain in the forearm and the 4th and 5th fingers of the hand.
-In severe cases, this condition may lead to muscle atrophy.
+Ulnar nerve entrapment, often called cyclist's neuropathy or handlebar palsy, can cause weakness, numbness, tingling, and pain in the forearm and the fourth and fifth fingers of the hand.
+In more severe cases, this condition may even lead to muscle atrophy.

-It is noteworthy that around 60% of patients afflicted with Golfer's Elbow also exhibit ulnar nerve compression.
-Moreover, 70% to 90% of individuals diagnosed with Thoracic Outlet Syndrome encounter issues with the ulnar nerve.
+Interestingly, about 60% of patients with Golfer's Elbow also experience ulnar nerve compression.
+Additionally, 70% to 90% of individuals diagnosed with Thoracic Outlet Syndrome face challenges related to the ulnar nerve.

 Article Index